zhehui-wang/EMOMC/readme.md

 coding_type | 0 for normal, 1 for CSR, 2 for COO
-population_size |number of nodes per generation number_generations|number of generations size_constraint |up bound for size energy_constraint |up bound for energy pre_train_epochs|the number of epoches to train a model from scratch pre_prune_upper_bound|the maximum pruning remaining amount' pre_prune_lower_bound |the minimum pruning remaining amount
+population_size |number of nodes per generation number_generations|number of generations size_constraint |upper bound for size energy_constraint |upper bound for energy pre_train_epochs|the number of epoches to train a model from scratch pre_prune_upper_bound|the maximum pruning remaining amount' pre_prune_lower_bound |the minimum pruning remaining amount